 Pros: Ideal for localized pain and inflammation, including arthritis, bone fractures, skin conditions, cramping, and migraines.
 No psychoactive effects, so new users and those with a low THC tolerance can use them with confidence.
 Transdermal patches can provide hours of relief.
 Very discreet.

 Cons: Some products may contain parabens or artificial fragrances which can irritate sensitive skin and cause other health issues.

 High potency THC oil nicknamed for cannabis advocate Rick Simpson, who became a vocal proponent of cannabis’ healing abilities after using a homemade oil to treat his own cancer.
 His formulation has been expanded upon by other patients and companies, with high THC and CBD variations available in many Collectives.
-Patients are often advised to start with an amount of oil roughly the size of half a grain of rice, and slowly increase their dose over a prolonged length of time to 1 gram per 24 hours.
+Patients are often advised to start with an amount of oil roughly the size of half a grain of rice, and slowly increase their dose over a prolonged length of time, up to 1 gram per 24 hours.